 For breathtaking panoramic views of the city, the summit of Arthur's Seat is hard to beat.
 This 800 ft extinct volcano climb is short but challenging enough to get that adrenaline pumping.
 To make it even more rewarding, get up early and watch the sun rise over the city for a view that is truly spectacular.

-Finish your walk up Arthur’s Seat with a stroll around Queen's Drive through Holyrood Park, where you can explore and admire the widlife at St Margaret's Loch, Dunsapie Loch, and Duddingston Loch.
+Finish your walk up Arthur’s Seat with a stroll around Queen's Drive through Holyrood Park, where you can explore and admire the wildlife at St Margaret's Loch, Dunsapie Loch and Duddingston Loch.

 Water of Leith

 [Image credit: Water of Leith Conservation Trust's Facebook]